Assalamualaikum to all of you :)

 i want to start with ISTANBUL which is my dream destination like i said before .

-Istanbul is the largest city in Turkey and is among the 25 largest urban areas in the world.
+great view of Istanbul Istanbul is the largest city in Turkey and is among the 25 largest urban areas in the world.
 It is located on the Bosporus Strait and covers the entire area of the Golden Horn - a natural harbor.
 Because of its size, Istanbul extends into both Europe and Asia.
-The city is the world’s only metropolis to extend into more than one continent.The city of Istanbul is important to geography because it has a long history that spans the rise and fall of the world's most famous empires.Due to its participation in these empires, Istanbul has also undergone various name changes throughout its lengthy history.
+The city is the world’s only metropolis to extend into more than one continent.The city of Istanbul is important to geography because it has a long history that spans the rise and fall of the world's most famous empires.Due to its participation in these empires, Istanbul has also undergone various name changes throughout its lengthy history. |

 For your information , Istanbul has many beautiful places with their own history.